Karenmiano/LearningReact/notes.md

 Props are read only because any change to the object will cause a change globally and could lead to side effects.

 Functions in react are meant to be pure.

+State - data that a component can hold over time, necessary for information that it needs to remember throughout the app's lifecycle.
+Keeps the data in sync with the UI.